mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 The operation does not launch if the target server is already replicating or if the source server is not a master or slave.

+Steps 5 and 6 can take a long time depending on the size of the database and if writes are ongoing.
+During these steps, the monitor will continue monitoring the cluster normally.
+After each monitor tick the monitor checks if the rebuild-operation can proceed.

 ### Settings

 #### `ssh_user`